-- water as soon as possible. - c.
-Wear disposable gloves for all potential contacts with blood and body substances.
+- a.
+Wash hands thoroughly before and after all personal contact, even when gloves are used.
+Hands should be washed after contact with any used equipment as well. - b.
+If hand washing facilities are not available, clean hands with an antiseptic hand cleanser or antiseptic towelette (found in classroom kits).
+Wash hands with soap and water as soon as possible. - Wear disposable gloves for all potential contacts with blood and body substances.
 Gloves should be removed without touching the outside and discarded immediately after each use. - d.
 Treat all linen soiled with blood or body substances as infectious. - e.
 Discard disposable items including tampons, used bandages, and dressings in non-reusable trash liners. - f.
 An exposure incident to blood or other potentially infectious material through contact with broken skin, mucous membrane or by needle or sharp stick requires immediate washing with soap and water and prompt reporting to a supervisor. - 5.
 In the case of a major medical need, call the office or send someone to tell the office of the situation.
 If you are unable to communicate with the office and the person is unresponsive or if you need immediate assistance, call 911. - 6.
 In the case of a minor medical need, send the individual to the appropriate office for attention.